 What Product Owner failures have you observed?
 Please share them with us in the comments.

-✋ Do Not Miss Out and Learn about Product Owner Anti-Patterns: Join the 9,000-plus Strong ‘Hands-on Agile’ Slack Team
+✋ Do Not Miss Out and Learn about Product Owner Failures: Join the 12,000-plus Strong ‘Hands-on Agile’ Slack Team

 I invite you to join the “Hands-on Agile” Slack team and enjoy the benefits of a fast-growing, vibrant community of agile practitioners from around the world.